Programming-Systems-Lab/chroniclerj/README.md

 ### Instrumenting your code
 Before deploying your code, you need to run the **ChroniclerJ** instrumenter, which will produce two copies of your program: one for deployment (with logging code), and one for replay purposes (with code that reads back from the log).

-To run the instrumenter, use the command `java -jar chroniclerj-0.4.1.jar -instrument {-mxLogN} input ouputLocationDeploy outputLocationReplay`, where:
+To run the instrumenter, use the command `java -jar chroniclerj.jar -instrument {-mxLogN} input ouputLocationDeploy outputLocationReplay`, where:
 * `{-mxLogN}` is an optional parameter indiciating that at most `N` items should be stored in the in-memory logfile before it is flushed to disk
 * `input` is the path that contains the .class files, .jar files, etc that need to be instrumented (e.g. what you would be deploying normally)
 * `outputLocationDeploy` is where you would like the generated code (for deployment) to be placed